Monterey

 Myths and Disputes

-• Myth: Hendrix burned the guitar during "Fire." โ†’ Reality: The official Hendrix estate narrative places the burning as the climax of "Wild Thing," the final song of the set.
-Some photo captions and later commercial reproductions have attributed the image to "Fire."
-Follow the estate's narrative and D.A.
-Pennebaker's filmed account for song context.
+• Myth: Hendrix burned the guitar during "Fire" โ†’ Reality: The official Hendrix estate narrative places the burning as the climax of "Wild Thing," the final song.
+"Fire" appears in some photo captions and later reproductions.
+Follow the estate's account and Pennebaker's filmed record.

 FAQ

 What's the closest guitar I can actually buy?
-Any standard-issue late-1960s Fender Stratocaster gets you to the same parts era.
-The Fender Jimi Hendrix Stratocaster (around $900) is the obvious production answer.
-See our Fender Stratocaster page for used market data.
+Any standard mid-1960s Fender Stratocaster.
+The Fender Jimi Hendrix Stratocaster (around $900) is the obvious production answer, though that's modeled after a fairly different '68 Strat.
+See the vintage Stratocaster page for used market data on period instruments.